Our clinical nurse, Cynthia, can also be consulted for routine Pap smear tests.

 If you’re sexually active and don’t want to get pregnant, you need to use contraception (otherwise known as birth control or family planning).
 We can recommend the best type of contraceptive based on your needs and requirements.

 Menopause marks the end of a woman’s reproductive life, and typically occurs between the ages of 45 to 55 years.
-At menopause, your body no longer produces oestrogene and progesterone, resulting in fluctuations of hormone levels.
-If you are concerned about menopause, our doctors can offer advice relevant to you.
+At menopause, your body no longer produces oestrogen and progesterone, resulting in fluctuations of hormone levels.
+If you are concerned about menopause, or other women’s issues like PCOS or Endometriosis our doctors can offer advice relevant to you.

 Pregnancy & Maternity Care